Satont/gallery/README.md

-# Gallery (pics-sharer)
+# Gallery

 ![](https://img.shields.io/github/workflow/status/satont/gallery/Publish%20Docker/master?label=docker&style=for-the-badge)

 ---
 # Description

-Personally, i getting tired saving pictures to PC from my friends.
-So, i get simple idea, how i can store and share images from my friends/me.
+Personally, I'm tired of saving pictures from my friends to my PC.
+So, I get a simple idea how I can store and share images from my friends and/or me.

 #### How it works?